ShuttleOps/service-account-tokens/README.md

 kubectl config view --flatten --minify > cluster-config.txt
 ```

-Next, open the file can grab the following values:
+Next, open the file and copy the following values:

 - `certificate-authority-data` - This is your CACert
 - `server` - This is your API URL